FaceToKeyboard/projCatwalk/README.md

 This repo contains the submission for **Ascent Squad**, a team consisting of the following developers:

-- Sam Pool
 - Fanno Chea
 - Yunfan Gao
+- Sam Pool

-These three developers were given roughly 2.5 weeks to build out the front end of the product view of an ecommerce portal from scratch according to a Business Requirements document and a design document.
+We were given 2.5 weeks to build out a single-page application (SPA) that acts as the main product view for an e-commerce site.
+A Business Requirements document and a design document were provided.

----

-### The API

-Included in this assignment was a provided API with multiple endpoints which respond to requests with varying types of information - general product info, product styles, questions & answers, and ratings & reviews.
+An API was provided that supplies general product info, product styles, questions & answers, and ratings & reviews.

-The responsibility of Ascent Squad was to harness this provided API to build out a fully functioning product view frontend.

----

-## Primary Technologies

-This project was built using the following primary technologies

-- ReactJS
-  - Frontend javascript framework used to build the user interface.
-- Babel
-  - Transpilation package used to convert ReactJS-specific syntax into browser-consumable JavaScript.
-- Webpack.
-  - Bundling package used to bundle javascript modules and component-focused stylesheets into ```.js``` and ```.css``` bundles for browser comsumption.
-- NodeJS + ExpressJS
-  - Backend javascript framework used to build a basic server for serving static files and making authenticated API requests on behalf of the client.
-- Jest + React-Testing-Library
-  - Testing framework and library used for unit tests, integration tests, and end-to-end tests.

 ---

 ## Prerequisites

 * A valid authorization token from Hack Reactor for API calls